will62794/will62794.github.io/_drafts/2026-01-18-bespoke-compilation.md

 - **Only in C++**: 0

 ## Validation Status: PASSED

-The C++ implementation generates the exact same state space as TLC.

 {% endhighlight %}

 As a sanity check, we can go into this spec's directory and take a look.
 Claude generated a [456 line C++ file](https://github.com/will62794/model-compiler/blob/60c3c076f34d0a2984143205096b952d657c66eb/TwoPhase/saved_outputs/TwoPhase.cpp), `TwoPhase.cpp`, that compiles with `make` and generates a binary that when run produces: